Chart Color Schemes

 Kenmore is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kenmore's dwelling structure, as per the latest Census, consisted of 92.0% houses and 8.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+Kenmore's dwelling structure, as evaluated in the latest Census, consisted of 92.0% houses and 8.0% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Kenmore stood at 36.5%, with mortgaged dwellings at 46.2% and rented ones at 17.2%.
-The median monthly mortgage repayment in the area was $2,200, higher than Brisbane metro's average of $1,863.
-The median weekly rent figure in Kenmore was recorded at $513, compared to Brisbane metro's $380.
-Nationally, Kenmore's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Kenmore was at 36.5%, with mortgaged dwellings at 46.2% and rented ones at 17.2%.
+The median monthly mortgage repayment in the area was $2,200, exceeding Brisbane metro's average of $1,863.
+The median weekly rent figure was recorded at $513, compared to Brisbane metro's $380.
+Nationally, Kenmore's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing